-It has become a a necessity for the experts, people, and institutions to manage water resources in a planned and integrated manner.
-Two major challenges can be identified for the water resource manegement: To protect the sources of fresh water and to manage its use in a manner that it is both equitable and ecologically sustanible.
+It has become a necessity for the experts, people, and institutions to manage water resources in a planned and integrated manner.
+Two major challenges can be identified for the water resource management: (1)To protect the sources of fresh water, (2)To manage its use in a manner that it is both equitable and ecologically sustanible.
 In order to cope with these challenges, some tools can be developed such as:

--Protected area networks to safeguard headwaters and wetlands that contribute to maintaining water quality and quantity, fresh water-sensitive forestry practices,

--Watersaving and non polluting agriculture (modern irrigation methods, organic agriculture), more efficient use of water by water intensive industries,
+Protected area networks to safeguard headwaters and wetlands that contribute to maintaining water quality and quantity, fresh water-sensitive forestry practices, Watersaving and non polluting agriculture (modern irrigation methods, organic agriculture), more efficient use of water by water intensive industries,

--Innovative ship designs to reduce the need to alter natural river channels,Dam and reservoir operations that imitate natural flow regimes,

--New sanitation and energy production processes that reduce water consumption (aternative energy), restoration techniques to re-establish ecosystem services in heavily degrade freshwater systems (Divrak, B.B.
-2005).
+Innovative ship designs to reduce the need to alter natural river channels, Dam and reservoir operations that imitate natural flow regimes, New sanitation and energy production processes that reduce water consumption (alternative energy), restoration techniques to re-establish ecosystem services in heavily degrade freshwater systems.

-It used to be arqued that water that crosses boundries would be a source of conflict if not war.
-However, more recent reseach has shown that parties that share a water recource actually tend to find ways to cooperate in mutually beneficial ways.
-In fact, transboundary water resources that are cooperatively managed can make a significant contribution to global and regional peace and stability and to sustainable economic growth (Jogerskog et al., 2007).
-Since the Agriculture is the major consumer of the fresh water resources, water and energy saving irrigation technologies and research are emphasized on this paper.
+- It used to be argued that water that crosses boundries would be a source of conflict if not war. - However, more recent research has shown that parties that share a water resource actually tend to find ways to cooperate in mutually beneficial ways. - In fact, transboundary water resources that are cooperatively managed can make a significant contribution to global and regional peace and stability and to sustainable economic growth (Jogerskog et al., 2007).

+Since the Agriculture is the major consumer of the fresh water resources, water and energy saving irrigation technologies and releveant research are emphasized on this paper.

 Water and energy saving irrigation systems becomes a major option for sustainable irrigation development.
 Water saving irrigation is expected to benefit not only the farmers and agriculture but also whole society and environment sustainability.
-Governments of three countries must adopt a series of policy innovations including strengthening water resources governance, reforming institutional structures, improving infrastructural system and disseminating technologies.

-Although rapid expansion of these systems in the last two decades, pressurized irrigation systems are practiced only on about 10-12 % of the total irrigated area in Turkey.
-Big increases are expected in the application of new irrigation technologies in the future when compared with other countries having similar Climatological conditions in Mediterranean Region.
-Demand for new irrigation equipment and technologies will grow up in the near future and it will be a growing market for private enterprise and irrigation companies.
+Although rapid expansion of these systems in the last two decades, pressurized irrigation systems are practiced only on about 5 to 12 % of the total irrigated area in these countries.
+Big increases are expected in the application of new irrigation technologies in the future when compared with other countries having similar climatological conditions in Mediterranean Region.